 Results & next steps

 Overall the designs underwent several iterations since we follow a lean and agile methodology at Highline Beta, but each iteration provided opportunities to learn and improve.
 By making well-informed hypotheses and adjusting based on the new data, the site update was a relative success.

 Compared with the previous website design, the user's Time on Page went up by 80%, and the Bounce Rate decreased by 30%.
-Several other factors impact this data, such as traffic sources and press-releases, but it is a good start towards building better a website in this specific industry.
+Several other factors impact this data, such as traffic sources and press-releases, but it is a good start towards building better a website in a niche industry.